Washington–Hoover Airport: Washington National Airport

 Gravelly Point in 1930, with a dredging ship.
 The runways of Washington–Hoover can be seen in the middle left of the photograph.

 But in a surprise move, President Roosevelt announced on September 28, 1938, that a new 750 acre airport would be built on existing and reclaimed land at Gravelly Point.
 Roosevelt, worried that war in Europe and Asia was looming, became convinced that a new, modern, safe facility was needed for national defense reasons.
 These concerns led the President to select Gravelly Point for a new National Airport.
 Roosevelt approved the expenditure of $9 million in Public Works Administration funds, $2 million in Works Progress Administration funds, and $200,000 of Civil Aviation Administration funds to build the airport, whose construction was to begin in early November 1938.

 Roosevelt's decision had been nearly two years in the making.
 Roosevelt had long favored closure of Washington–Hoover and the construction of a new, large, modern airport at a safer location.
 But Roosevelt faced a problem: The Air Commerce Act of 1926 barred the federal government from building or supplying the funds to build commercial airports.
-However, pressure for substantial reform of federal air commernce policy was rising, so in August 1937 (around the time he vetoed the road closing bills) Roosevelt formed an advisory panel to make recommendations regarding reform of national civil aviation policy.
+However, pressure for substantial reform of federal air commerce policy was rising, so in August 1937 (around the time he vetoed the road closing bills) Roosevelt formed an advisory panel to make recommendations regarding reform of national civil aviation policy.
 Both the Roosevelt administration and several members of Congress introduced air commerce legislation in January 1938, and on May 28, 1938, Roosevelt signed the Civil Aeronautics Act into law.
 The statute established the Civil Aeronautics Authority, and permitted this agency to spend federal funds for the construction of airports if such construction was required by the national defense.

 It was under this authority that Roosevelt acted to authorize the construction of National Airport (for years, the only commercial airport operated by the U.S. government).
 The closure of Military Road kept Washington–Hoover open while Roosevelt pursued his civil aviation bill and built his new airport.

 Over the next two years, a number of improvements were made to the area around Washington–Hoover Airport.
 Few of these were intended to make the airport safer, but rather to make it safe for the new National Airport and to prepare the area for the construction of military facilities (as mobilization was under way in anticipation of World War II).
 The blimp hangar was gone as of November 1939, although the Goodyear Blimp continued to dock at Washington–Hoover.
 In October 1940, Congress passed legislation transferring the Arlington Experimental Farm to the United States Army, and authorizing the purchase of Washington–Hoover by the federal government.
 The Arlington Radio Towers, built around 1915 and long a hazard to planes at Washington–Hoover, were removed in early 1941.
 With the closure of Washington–Hoover clearly coming, Samuel Solomon resigned as Washington–Hoover's manager in May 1941 to become president of Northeast Airlines.